vorpaldicepress/vorpaldicepress.github.io/_posts/drafts/blogs/2021-10-20-Sardior-the-Ruby-Dragon.md

 **Flaw.** “My ascension to divinity makes it easy to understand the big picture, but hard to see the impact on individuals.”

 > DMs wanting to know more about Sardior should check out the following books: “That’s not in the Monster Manual” from *Dragon* #37,  *Planes of Law*, and “The Legend of Sardior, The Mind’s Eye” from the *Wizards of the Coast website* (found <a href="http://archive.wizards.com/default.asp?x=dnd/psm/20030124a">here</a>)

+#### Editor's Note:
+While not Bryan's intention, while reading this over I couldn't help but think of <a href="https://mtg.fandom.com/wiki/Niv-Mizzet">Niv Mizzet</a>, from the Magic: the Gathering world of Ravnica.
+Sardior's statblock, as presented below, could be used for Niv Mizzet if you are using the setting guide *Guildmaster's Guide to Ravnica*!
+Bonus!

 ### Sardior’s Lair
 The Ruby Palace is a flying castle which travels the material plane high above the world.
 Clouds generate around the castle as threads of the astral plane boil away around the fortress.
 If the palace remains in place for at least one week, the regional effects of the castle begin to spread out at a rate of 1 mile per day, to a maximum of 8 miles.